Want to see Stephanie's list of collaborations, achievements? Click here FEATURED IN

 Both of my grandmothers had incredible skills in art, and their creativity was imprinted on me from a very young age.
 Delia, whom I call “Oma”, a name that has stuck in my family forever (which is another word short for “Nokomis” or “Grandmother”), passed on to the spirit world at the age of 92.
 I took her passing incredibly hard and desperately needed to heal, but I didn’t know how to cope.
 That’s when I decided to take the leap and continue her legacy by immersing myself into beadwork and sewing to reconnect with my culture.
 But something else was missing… it was also time to jingle dance again.
 When I was young, I would borrow my cousin’s regalia and dance at our annual community pow-wows during the August long-weekend.
 I never really owned a regalia, so I decided to design my very first regalia and create beadwork.
-It took me about 5 months to complete my beadwork and I had asked a friend to help me complete the ensemble.
+It took me about 5 months to complete my beadwork and I had asked distant relative to help me complete the ensemble.
 I chose the fabric and added my rose gold cones to them as the finishing touch!

 In 2015, I had the idea of developing a unique beading kit to provide others with the opportunity to experience indigenous modernized beadwork.
 I had been asked repeatedly how these pieces are made and this sparked the idea of the kit.
 Being the innovative thinker that I am, I designed, brainstormed, created mock-ups, and through trial and error, the “beginner beading kit” was born.
 My beading kits have been great for youth workshops across the Ottawa area and facilitated at the Manitoba Mukluks workshop in 2018, as well as the Northern Youth Abroad and at the Wabano Health Centre.
 I had one participant that was a residential school survivor and shared her experience with my beading kit that has helped her regain strength, resilience and to reconnect with her culture.
 This is something that is very dear to my heart.